rschroll/litex/README.md

 editing *refs.bib*, you can still build *main.pdf* with `Ctrl`-`Shift`-`Enter`.

-Make sure that no commands will stop and wait for input is there is a problem, as LiTeX doesn't offer a way to enter input.
+Make sure that no commands will stop and wait for input if there is a problem, as LiTeX doesn't offer a way to enter input.
 Practically, this means you should call `latex` with the `-halt-on-error` option.